ElRaposo1096/ElRaposo1096/README.md

 - 👋 Hi, I’m @ElRaposo1096
 - 👀 I’m interested in ...
 Development of website, games and apps
 - 🌱 I’m currently learning ...
-Front-end
+Front-end: JS, Vue, bootstrap ... and more
 - 💞️ I’m looking to collaborate on ... front-end beginner's project
 -
 - 📫 How to reach me ... sousanikki@outlook.com